 Peel the potatoes and parsnips, cut into similar-size pieces and boil for around 10-15mins until tender to the knifepoint.

 Drain the potatoes and parsnips and return to the pan.
-Roughly chop the butter and add to the pan, melting it in the residual heat of the pan and the vegetables.
+Roughly chop around half the butter (or a little more) and add to the pan, melting it in the residual heat of the pan and the vegetables.

 Add the flour, baking powder and a little salt and pepper to taste.
 Mix well - it should come away from the pan into a ball.
 If it's too wet, add a little more flour.
 If it won't come together, add a little milk.

-Remove the mixture to a floured surface, press flat into a circle around 1/3in/1cm thick and cut into four.
+Remove the mixture to a floured surface, press flat into a circle around 1/3in/1cm thick and cut into four (or divide and make eight, if you prefer thin).

-Heat a little butter in a skillet/frying pan over a medium heat and cook around 3minutes on each side until golden then serve.
+Heat the remaining butter in a skillet/frying pan over a medium heat and cook around 3minutes on each side until golden then serve.